SCToolsfactory/ProFlightDeckSupport/README.md

 In order to use the program one has to add the driver DLLs <br>
 <br>
 Just within the application Exe folder:<br>
-PFPanelClient.exe            The program (V1.10<br>
+PFPanelClient.exe            The program<br>
 PFSP_HID.dll                 HID Support DLL<br>
 HidLibrary.dll               HID Access Library<br>
 <br>
 For convenience find them in the SupportingBinaries as zip<br>
 <br>

-# ProFlightPanelSupport V 1.1 the standalone program
+# ProFlightPanelSupport V 1.2 the standalone program

 Provides a small standalone program to enable the Pro Flight Switch Panel acting as vJoy and/or Keyboard<br>
 Actuates ONE vJoy virtual Joystick and supplies keystrokes to the active window<br>